lauriap/random-dungeons/README.md

 * Unit testing for Ruins class missing.
 Will be added during week 5.
 * Cavern-type dungeon also forms caverns with inaccessible places.
 Will be fixed during week 5.
 * GUI window showing the generated dungeon is missing a scroll bar.
 Will be added during week 5.
-* Checkstyle corrections still need to be made.
 * Random class not implemented with a self-made data structure yet
 * Still considering whether to allow rectangular maps instead of squares.